Eric-Tsui-cc/Project-Chapeau/README.md

 # Project Chapeau
-Include the some tempeltes from the last term, only for reference,Group member : Puok, Can, Laith, Bogdan, and Bader.
+# Include the some templates from the last term, only for reference
+# member : Puok, Can, Laith, Bogdan, and Bader.